acgeospatial/GRSG_lunchtime/01_GRSG_Setup_Env.md

 # Setup a virtual environment with basic Geo components

-This guide is for a windows 10 installation and assumes that the user has installed anaconda prior.
+<b>This guide is for a windows</b> 10 installation and assumes that the user has installed anaconda prior.
 For more detailed context please see my website https://www.acgeospatial.co.uk/python-geospatial-workflows-prt1-anaconda/

 ## Download and install anaconda fom here
 https://www.anaconda.com/products/individual